freddea/YaHT-TurtleWoW/README.md

+# YaHT-TurtleWoWSteady
+YaHT Addon updated (Trueshot -> Steady Shot)

+This is an updated Version of https://github.com/FeanoroWoW/YaHT-TurtleWoW

+It seems "Trueshot" has been changed to "Steady Shot", this is now tanken into Account!

 ## YaHT-TurtleWoW
 Yet Another Hunter Timer for Turtle WoW, forked from the 1.12 branch of https://github.com/Aviana/YaHT.
 I take no credit for the original addon.